jbetz-jhu/CovariateAdjustmentTutorial/time_to_event_5fu_colon_cancer.md

     ## RMST (arm=1)/(arm=0) 1.081     1.013     1.154 0.019
     ## RMTL (arm=1)/(arm=0) 0.771     0.619     0.961 0.020

+The average survival time in the first 60 months was 47.84 months in the Lev+5FU arm and 44.24 months in the observation arm: the difference in average time without an event (RMST) between arms in the first 60 months was 3.6 months.
+The ratio of RMST between treatment and control was 1.081 (8% increase in RMST), and the mean difference in life expectancy lost to death (Restricted Mean Time Lost or RMTL) was 0.77 months.

 ### Targeted Maximum Likelihood Estimator (TMLE): `adjrct::survrct`

+The first step in using `adjrct::survrct` is to compute the metadata necessary for computing the model-robust estimates of restricted mean survival time and survival probability:

 ``` r
 surv_metadata_unadj <-